Infineon/getstarted-optiga-trust-m/README.md

 ## Compile and Debug

-The guidance on how to compile and denug the setup you can find [here](https://github.com/Infineon/getstarted-optiga-trust-m/wiki)
+The guidance on how to compile and debug the setup you can find [here](https://github.com/Infineon/getstarted-optiga-trust-m/wiki)

 ## Contributing